Skip to content

 Particle* p = &pool.particles[i];

-// ... update and render ...
+// ... update ...

 }

-Step 1: The Indirection Table
+Step 1: Indirection

-To fix this, we decouple the “identity” of a particle from its physical location.
-When we allocate a particle, we assign it a stable ID, a unique number that never changes, even if the particle’s data moves in the array.
-Think of the ID as a permanent name tag.
+When we allocate a particle, we assign it a stable ID.
+This ID never changes, even if the particle’s data moves in the Dense Array.

 Handle Example 1